-Figure 86.
+Figure 111.
 The WPA2 value is selected from the Network Authentication drop-down list.

-Parameter Description WPA2 Pre- authentication The checkbox activating preliminary authentication (displayed only for the WPA2 and WPA/WPA2 mixed authentication types.
+Parameter Description WPA2 Pre- authentication The checkbox activating preliminary authentication (displayed only for the WPA2 and WPA/WPA2 mixed authentication types).
 IP address The IP address of the RADIUS server.
 Port A port of the RADIUS server.
 RADIUS encryption key The password which the router uses for communication with the RADIUS server (the value of this parameter is specified in the RADIUS server settings).
-WPA Encryption An encryption method: TKIP (available only for the WPA authentication type), AES (available only for the WPA2 and WPA/WPA2 mixed authentication types).
+WPA Encryption An encryption method: TKIP , AES , or TKIP+AES .
 WPA renewal The time period (in seconds), at the end of which a new key for WPA encryption is generated.
 When the value 0 is specified for this field, the key is not renewed.